kwonus/Quelle-Obsolete/Quelle.md

 The verbs listed above are for the English flavor of Quelle.
 As Quelle is an open and extensible standard, verbs for other languages can be defined without altering the overall syntax structure of the HMI.
 The remainder of this document describes Version 1.0 of the Quelle-HMI specification.

-In Quelle terminology, a statement is made up of segments.
-Each segment has a single verb.
-While there are fourteen verbs, there are only five distinct types of segments:
+In Quelle terminology, a statement is made up of clauses.
+Each clause has a single verb.
+While there are fourteen verbs, there are only five distinct types of clauses:

-1. SEARCH segment
+1. SEARCH clauses
    - find
    - search
-2. DISPLAY segment
+2. DISPLAY clauses
    - print
    - format
-3. CONTROL segments
+3. CONTROL clauses
    - get
    - set
    - clear
-4. MACRO segments
+4. MACRO clauses
    - define
    - expand
    - remove
-5. ENVIRONMENT segments
+5. ENVIRONMENT clauses
    - help
    - backup
    - restore